alexch/codelikethis/public/lessons/db/overview.md

   * Query / Search
   * Transaction
   * Blob
-  * Replication
   * Join

 # Connection

 Most database protocols are *stateful*, which means the communication between client and server involves more than a single request and response.

 Generally the client connects to a server early on and *authenticates* itself (logs in), then *keeps the connection open* so it doesn't need to authenticate on later requests.

 (This can lead to trouble because servers have a limit on the number of simultaneous connections they can preserve, leading to client-side software solutions like *connection pooling*.)

+Stateful connections also enable other features like *transactions*, *caching*, and *load balancing*.

 # Collection